Kaikacy/buffers.nvim/README.md

 ## Formatters
 each formatter is a function that takes full path to a file and returns two values:
 1. `string` formatted string to be used
-2. `integer[]` pair which denotes range for highlighting directory names with `Comment` hl group.
+2. `integer[]` pair which denotes range for highlighting with `Comment` hl group.
-This makes actual file names stand out more.
+This should be used for less important info, like file path to make file name stand out more.
 Range is end-exclusive.

 # TODO
-- [ ] add custom formatting option
+- [x] add custom formatting option
 - [ ] add icons
 - [ ] add more highlights
 - [ ] add docs